UW is the Lead or Coordinating Site

 After assessing the acceptability of the proposed IRB, HSD will provide the UW investigator with an email or emailed letter of support.
 This should be retained for study records.
 If desired, a copy can be included in the grant proposal.

 If your grant commitment includes the involvement of regional non-UW institutions or organizations (for example, Seattle Children’s or Northwest Kidney Centers) in obtaining consent, collecting identifiable data from research participants or conducting research procedures: Each of these organizations will need to agree to the sIRB arrangement and to provide the lead PI with confirmation of the agreement.

 Study set up

-Study set-up requires establishing the single IRB arrangement as well as setting up the personnel and structure for handling the lead site responsibilities.
+When the grant is awarded study set-up requires formally establishing the single IRB arrangement as well as setting up the personnel and structure for handling the lead site responsibilities.